signalfx/signalfx-agent/docs/monitors/signalfx-forwarder.md

 the same path (`/v2/datapoint`, `/v1/trace`).
 By default, the server listens on localhost port 9080 but can be configured to anything.

+The `defaultSpanTagsFromEndpoint` and `extraSpanTagsFromEndpoint` config options are not compatible with the `signalfx-forwarder` monitor.

 ## Configuration